MD-Junayed000/EEG-Signal-Data-Analysis-with-Machine-Learning/README.md

 **2. Visualization**

-•	Plotted the original EEG signals, wavelet scaleograms, and Fourier Transform power spectra to gain insights into how EEG patterns differ between alcoholic and control subjects.
+•	Plotted the original EEG signals and Filtered EEG signal with Butterworth Bandpass filter to remove noise and artifacts in-order to gain insights into how EEG patterns differ between alcoholic and control subjects.

 **3. Machine Learning**